saymrwulf/onnxruntime/notes.md

-2015-03-15T07:58:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2015-03-15T02:06:00 - Implementing approach from a new paper read last night (onnxruntime) 2015-04-07T04:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)
+2015-03-15T07:58:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2015-03-15T02:06:00 - Implementing approach from a new paper read last night (onnxruntime) 2015-04-07T04:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2015-04-07T03:53:00 - Implementing approach from a new paper read last night (onnxruntime)